-Admissions
+Our Admissions Process

 Criteria for Admissions

 Admission to the program is based on the applicant’s application, consisting of the statement of purpose, transcripts of undergraduate work (and previous graduate-level work, if any), three letters of recommendation, and the recommendation of EEB faculty.
-Note: the GRE is NOT a requiremnt for admission.
+Note: the GRE is NOT a requirement for admission.

 **We highly encourage applicants to email the EEB faculty with whom they are interested in working prior to submitting their application materials for consideration.
 This is the only way to confirm that they are accepting students for the upcoming academic cycle.